curtisdurrett/HealthCatalyst.PeopleSearch/README.md

      * Open a console window in the HealthCatalyst.Web.UI directory and Run: npm install
      * In the same console windows Run: npm install -g @angular/cli
      * Once the NPM packages have been installed Run: ng serve -o   (will open a browser window pointed to                      http://localhost:4200/)

+ #### Things About the App
+     * The App already has data loaded into the SQLite DB however if you would like to re-seed the data you can use the http://localhost:5000/api/v1/person/seedData endpoint.
+I was going to add a button in the UI to call it but it just didn't seem right so I didn't.
+     * To simulte slow searchesI included a 1 second delay in the UI after it returns from the http call.
+The delay can be changed by changing the value of _millisecondToDelay in search.service.ts file.

 ![ScreenShot](https://github.com/curtisdurrett/HealthCatalyst.PeopleSearch/blob/master/searchApp.png)